 Flash, generally, has a tendency to change the appearance of a night scene completely, losing the realism.
 But that said, if you’re an enthusiast of strobist photography techniques then employing a flash can at times deliver cool photography effects.

 Dragging the shutter, or employing the second curtain technique when using the flash can introduce a sense of movement and drama to photographs.
 I did this from the corner of the road with mopeds at night in Hanoi.
 As you can see, knowing a few flash photography basics can be very useful.

 Focusing in the dark might be a problem depending on the available light.
 I now carry a small Maglite in my camera bag at all times which can assist with finding focus.

 Street Photography Tips No.9 – Use Flash In the Daytime

-Using flash to compensate for backlit portraiture on the street can be very effective.
+Using flash to compensate for backlit portraiture on the street in daylight can be very effective.